usbr/hdb_ff_gen/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
-In fact please write them as I haven'y done any ;)
+In fact please write them as I haven't done any ;)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)